Saturday, September 28, 2019

 If someone is jealous of that, then they are the ones that should feel shame -- not me.

 Yes, I am a successful artist, and I also want other artists to be as successful as me.
 I've spent over 40 years perfecting my skills and working hard to build my career.
 There is no secret word or magic pill that I can give to other artists that will bestow instant fame and fortune onto them, but I try my best to mentor and guide others to help them along the way.
 I share everything I know, and honestly -- I have no secrets.
-But, please don't act like I didn't work hard to deserve my achievements.
+But, please don't treat me like I didn't work hard to deserve my achievements.

 posted by Annie Strack @ 5:16 PM 1 Comments

-All images and content copyright Annie Strack 2023.
+All images and content copyright Annie Strack 2024.
 Although I occasionally receive compensation for some posts, I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.